jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 #### Mechanids

-*   **Robustness:** 2
+*   **Robustness:** 3
 *   **Number appearing:** 1-8
 *   **Disposition:** Cautious
 *   **Courage:** Pragmatic
 *   **Soul color:** Yellow and green mixed
 *   **Intelligence:** Mortal-like

 Mechanids are humanoid constructs the Magellians used as servants and soldiers.
 They are a kind of Mikton, inhabiting a clockwork vessel.
 Mechanids are often skilled with both melee and ranged weapons, as well as tactically clever.
+A Mechanid's Mikton soul is stored in a jar, affixed to its head.

-#### Warpuppets
+#### War Puppets

-*   **Robustness:** 4
+*   **Robustness:** 2
-*   **Number appearing:** 1
+*   **Number appearing:** 1-4
 *   **Disposition:** Hostile
 *   **Courage:** Relentless
 *   **Soul color:** Yellow
 *   **Intelligence:** Automaton-like

-Warpuppets may be made of various materials like clay, wood, iron, or bronze.
-They are completely unintelligent, and require continuous commands from their creators to be useful in combat.
-They vary in size and shape, but humanoid forms are most common.
+War Puppets are life-sized humanoid wooden dolls, resembling marionette dolls but standing freely.
+The soul of a War Puppet is in a jar, affixed to its head.
+War Puppets are not intelligent, and can only follow simple commands without much ability to improvise.
+They generally wield melee weapons, and strike fiercely at their targets.
+War Puppets are one of the only constructs which enchanters of the Artisans Guild and the Academy of Knowledge are able to create.
+War Puppets commonly serve as stationary guards, bodyguards for travellers, and tools for dungeon explorers checking for traps.

 #### Agalmaliths

-*   **Robustness:** 6
+*   **Robustness:** 7
 *   **Number appearing:** 1-3
 *   **Disposition:** Hostile
 *   **Courage:** Relentless
 *   **Soul color:** Yellow
 *   **Intelligence:** Animal-like

-The ancient Magellians knew how to permanently bind an animal soul to these enormous clockwork machines, which remain as guardians in their ruins.
-Some are constructed as giant humanoid statues, and others are shaped like vehicles of war.
-Agalmaliths are more permanently stable than Warpuppets, and capable of greater autonomy in following its commands.
+The ancient Magellians knew how to construct enormous clockwork machines, which remain as guardians in their ruins.
+Some are giant humanoid statues, and others are shaped like vehicles of war.
+Agalmaliths are capable of greater autonomy in following its commands, compared to War Puppets.
+An Agalmalith's yellow soul is stored in a jar.
+If the Agalmalith is humanoid, its jar is affixed to its head.

-#### Rammenas

-*   **Robustness:** 4
-*   **Number appearing:** 2-12
-*   **Disposition:** Cautious
-*   **Courage:** Pragmatic
-*   **Soul color:** Yellow and green mixed
-*   **Intelligence:** Mortal-like

-The ancient Magellians knew how to stitch together the flesh of various animals with a sentient mortal, creating hybrid beings with a mixture of body parts.
-The combinations of body parts could be centaur-like (quadruped body with a mortal upper body), minotaur-like (bestial head with a mortal body), as well as various other mixtures of parts.
-They were intended to fulfill specific roles in combat which took the best advantage of their combinations of body parts.
-They are a kind of Mikton.
-Rammenas do not age, as a consequence of the soul binding process.
-They can survive for as long as they are able to obtain food and water.

 #### Arketons

-*   **Robustness:** 8
+*   **Robustness:** 9
 *   **Number appearing:** 1
 *   **Disposition:** Hostile
 *   **Courage:** Pragmatic
 *   **Soul color:** Yellow and green mixed
 *   **Intelligence:** Mortal-like

 The ancient Magellians constructed enormous clockwork machines as weapons of war called Arketons.
 In order to enhance its intelligence and size, they were infused with several Mikton souls.
 However, the results were not predictable.
 While the resulting consciousness was more intelligent than the average of the constituent souls, the conflicting minds disoriented the being.
 Emotionally, Arketons were unpredictable and could lash out without apparent reason.
 Arketons were ultimately too unstable to be useful as weapons of war.
 Their physical form was oftentimes a mechanical clockwork dragon which could spew fire or acid, but other forms were constructed of similar size.

-#### Blobs

-*   **Robustness:** 3
-*   **Number appearing:** 1
-*   **Disposition:** Hostile
-*   **Courage:** Relentless
-*   **Soul color:** Yellow
-*   **Intelligence:** Animal-like

-Blobs are amorphous gelatinous creatures who are the creations of the Magellians.
-They are unintelligent but are very dangerous in their desire to consume.
-Blobs secrete digestive acids to pre-digest their targets, then consume the liquid.
-When a Blob grows sufficiently large, it divides into two Blobs.
+An Arketon has four to six jars distributed throughout its body.
+Each jar that is destroyed gradually weakens the Arketon.

 #### Stoicheioi